Sat., March 1, 2025

 10:00 – 11:00

-Artistic Director of the SF Bach Choir since 2014, Magen Solomon is active across the US and abroad as a clinician, teacher, and guest conductor of university and civic choral ensembles, and a specialist in Renaissance, Baroque and contemporary choral music.
-Now in her 29th season directing the SF Choral Artists, she also maintains a private voice and conducting studio.
+Artistic Director of the SF Bach Choir since 2014, Magen Solomon is active across the US and abroad as a clinician, adjudicator, teacher, and guest conductor of university and civic choral ensembles, and a specialist in Renaissance, Baroque and contemporary choral music.
+Now in her 30th season as Artistic Director of the SF Choral Artists, she currently serves as Interim Artistic Director of the California Bach Society, and maintains a private voice and conducting studio.

 11:15 – 12:15